 Courtesy Annie Tolentino

 Annie Tolentino woke up one morning in 2016 with nagging abdominal pain and fatigue she couldn’t shake.
-The 44-year-old married mother of three knew something was wrong.
-She tells Reader’s Digest, “I remember waking up feeling tired and wanting to stay in bed longer than usual.”
+The married mother of three knew something was wrong.
+“I remember waking up feeling tired and wanting to stay in bed longer than usual,” she says.
 That was unusual behavior for the energetic Bay Area-based sales manager.
 “I was still in my robe when I called the nurse hotline to report a very sharp pain in my left abdomen area.
 My call was brushed off as a non-emergency and I was given no follow up directives.
 That call was the beginning for me.”

 Tolentino’s mother was diagnosed with ovarian cancer a few weeks later, and this renewed Tolentino’s determination to figure out her pain.
-According to the American Cancer Society, more than 22,000 women are diagnosed with the disease each year, and more than 14,000 die.
+According to the American Cancer Society, more than 22,000 women are diagnosed with ovarian cancer each year, and more than 14,000 die from the disease.
 Because the signs are subtle, they’re easy to miss—for women and their doctors.
+(Here’s the advice doctors wish you knew about ovarian cancer.)

 Five months after her mother’s bad news, Tolentino went in for a physical: “I told my doctors that I may be at heightened risk for ovarian cancer due to my mom’s diagnosis—I knew that family history is linked to an increased risk of developing ovarian cancer.
 I told them I was concerned about my abdominal pain that never went away.
 It was always there, dull, but obvious to me.”